baro

 • The Finalizer composes the same PR body shape regardless of provider.

-• --quick, --parallel, --timeout, --resume, --intra-level-delay, --no-* toggles all work identically on both paths.
+• --quick, --parallel, --timeout, --resume, --intra-level-delay, --no-* toggles all work identically.

 On this page